 But the struggle for freedom in Revolutionary War era wouldn’t come easily.
 Only after nearly two decades of domestic servitude in New York did Katherine (born during that clandestine voyage) earn the right to live free.
 It had come in a one-on-one meeting with a Scottish Presbyterian Pastor, when Jesus Christ set her free from bondage to sin and hatred.

-In Gloucester, England at the time, the need to help “poor, degraded children” who roamed the streets and knew nothing of God led to the founding of the first so-called Sunday school in 1780 by a man named Robert Raikes.
+In Gloucester, England at the time, the need to help “poor, degraded children” who roamed the streets led to the founding of the first so-called Sunday school in 1780.
 The same such wayward children roamed the streets of New York City.

 Margaret’s self-published edition, Given to God: The Life of Katherine Ferguson, was picked up by Moody Publishers of Chicago and retitled More Than A Slave: The Life of Katherine Ferguson.
 It has also been translated into the Dutch language and is available under the title: De vrije slavin: Het leven van Katherine Ferguson.

 It is available by email request from the author: firstname.lastname@example.org.

 Copies are also on the shelves at the Schomberg Center for Research in Black Culture in New York, at the Presbyterian Historical Society in Philadelphia, and at Enoch Pratt Free Libraries in Baltimore, Maryland.